Better Maintenance Starts With Better Documentation

 OXIDIZER SERVICE SERIES: PART 1

-Your oxidizer system is both a significant investment in - and a long term commitment to - environmental compliance.
 Part of properly servicing your oxidizer system is maintaining the design documentation associated with that system.
-In the oxidizer design world, National Fire Protection Association (NFPA) standards are often viewed as good practice.
-However, not everyone realizes that those same standards include requirements for ongoing oxidizer maintenance and system documentation.
+When it comes to oxidizer design, National Fire Protection Association (NFPA) standards are considered good practice, and those same standards include requirements that should be used for ongoing oxidizer maintenance and system documentation.

-The following are critical design documents oxidizer users should have on hand as the first step in implementing an overall system reliability plan.
-Anguil uses the same documents to build and maintain to offer value-added service on anyone's oxidizer system, regardless of the original manufacturer.
+The following are critical design documents oxidizer users should preserve that contain information required by the NFPA to implement an overall system reliability plan.
+Anguil uses the same documents to build and maintain information to offer value-added service on anyone’s oxidizer system, regardless of the original manufacturer.
 The documents listed with an asterisk (*) are the three most important documents to have on hand and you should always print copies for inside your control panel.

-1. Process and Instrumentation Diagram (P&ID): The P&ID is the command drawing that summarizes system instrumentation, safety devices, operational limits, and control loops.
-The P&ID typically provides the tag numbers for oxidizer components as well as the number and type of process exhaust pickups for the system.
-Often times, the system utility requirements and performance parameters are listed as well.
+1. Process and Instrumentation Diagram (P&ID): The P&ID is the command drawing that summarizes instrumentation, safety devices, operational limits, and control loops.
+The P&ID typically provides the oxidizer component tag numbers, as well as the number and type of process exhaust pick-ups for the system.
+The system utility requirements and performance parameters can be listed as well.

-2. Electrical Schematics: The Electrical Schematics provide the detailed connectivity of the entire system.
-Almost all system troubleshooting is performed with the electrical schematics in hand.
-It is critical that the Electric Schematics are not only kept readily available, but also revised to keep up with system changes.
+2. Electrical Schematics: The electrical schematics provide the detailed connectivity of the entire system and is an important tool used for system troubleshooting.
+It is critical that the electrical schematics are not only kept readily available, but also revised to keep up with system changes.

-3. Sequence of Operation / List of Set Points & Alarm Conditions: The Sequence of Operation is a step-by-step description of how the oxidizer is designed to operate: how it starts, how it brings process exhausts online, how it maintains airflow and temperature control, and how it safely shuts down.
-It typically contains a list of the set points and alarm conditions of the system are also included in this document.
-It is important to note that this documentation is required per the National Fire Protection Association's NFPA 86: "Wiring diagrams and sequence of operations for all safety controls shall be provided" (From NFPA 86: Standard for Ovens and Furnaces 2011 Edition - Section 184.108.40.206)
+3. Sequence of Operation / List of Set Points & Alarm Conditions: The sequence of operation is a step-by-step description of how the oxidizer is designed to operate.
+It includes: how it starts, how it brings process exhausts on-line, how it maintains airflow and temperature control, and how it safely shuts down.
+Set points and alarm conditions of the system are also included in this document.
+It is important to note that this documentation is required per the National Fire Protection Association’s NFPA 86: “Wiring diagrams and sequence of operations for all safety controls shall be provided” (From NFPA 86: Standard for Ovens and Furnaces, 2019 Edition – Section 184.108.40.206).

-4. Programmable Logic Controller (PLC) Program: If your system includes a PLC, we recommend you keep a fully documented copy of your PLC program for your records.
-It is important to know that some oxidizer suppliers may be reluctant to release this information to system end users as PLC Programs can include proprietary control schemes.
+4. Programmable Logic Controller (PLC) Program: If your system requires a PLC, we recommend you keep a fully documented copy of your PLC program for your records.
+It is important to know that some oxidizer suppliers may be reluctant to release this information to system end-users because PLC programs can include proprietary control schemes.
 However, with a signed confidentiality agreement in place, end users should be able to obtain this code.
-If your oxidizer manufacturer is no longer in business, it is often possible to upload the program directly from the PLC.
-However, uploaded code will likely be undocumented and you may have to hire an oxidizer service provider to re-enter the code documentation.
+If your oxidizer manufacturer is no longer in business, it is possible to upload the program directly from the PLC, but it may be undocumented and you may need an oxidizer service provider to re-enter the code documentation.
 Information on Anguil's PLC programming capabilities can be found here.

-5. Human Machine Interface (HMI) Program: The HMI (aka Operator Interface, Operator Touch Screen) is the operator's window into the workings of the oxidizer's PLC.
-The HMI Program goes hand-in-hand with the PLC Program to control your oxidizer system by determining which data points from the PLC are displayed for the operator and which set points and tuning parameters the operator will be allowed to adjust from the HMI.
-The HMI also provides system status messages and/or alarm messages based on the PLC's outputs.
-A failed display can leave you essentially blind when it comes to safely operating your oxidizer system.
-If this happens at an inopportune moment, you want to be prepared to download your HMI Program to a replacement display from your spare parts inventory.
+5. Human Machine Interface (HMI) Program: The HMI (Operator Interface / Operator Touch Screen) is the operator’s window into the workings of the oxidizer’s PLC.
+The HMI program goes hand-in-hand with the PLC program to control your oxidizer system by displaying data points from the PLC along with set points and tuning parameters the operator will be allowed to adjust from the HMI.
+The HMI also provides system status messages and/or alarm messages based on the PLCs outputs.
+A failed display can leave you essentially blind when it comes to operating your oxidizer system safely.
+If this happens at an inopportune moment, you want to be prepared to download your HMI program to a replacement display from your spare parts inventory.

-6. Expected Pressure-Temperature Profile: This is one of the more obscure documents to obtain.
-However, it is pivotal in the development of a reliability plan for your system.
-This can be as simple as a small table on the P&ID Diagram giving the expected temperature and pressure values at various points throughout the oxidizer.
-It is critical to know what those values are to set up a regular inspection protocol for your maintenance personnel.
+6. Expected Pressure-Temperature Profile: This is one of the more obscure documents to obtain, however, it is pivotal in the development of a reliability plan for your system.
+Obtaining this information can be as simple as a small table on the P&ID giving the expected temperature and pressure value at various points throughout the oxidizer.
+It is critical to know your pressure point values in order to set up a regular inspection plan for your maintenance personnel.
 Ideally, you should have a table showing expected pressure and temperature data at the common process exhaust airflow amounts your production requires.
-If this is unknown, ask your system provider to provide data for two conditions: at full oxidizer airflow capacity and at half oxidizer airflow capacity.
-You will then be able to approximate the points in between when establishing your customized inspection checklists.
+If this is unknown, ask your system provider to provide data for two conditions: at full-oxidizer airflow capacity and at half-oxidizer airflow capacity.
+Once provided this information, you will be able to approximate the points in-between when establishing your customized inspection checklists.

-220.127.116.11 Plans shall be drawn that show all essential details with regard to construction, ventilation, piping, and electrical safety equipment.
-A list of all combustion, control, and safety equipment providing the manufacturer and type number shall be included.
+220.127.116.11 Plans shall be drawn that show all essential details with regard to location, construction, ventilation, piping, and electrical safety equipment.
+A list of all combustion, control, and safety equipment giving manufacturer and type number shall be included.

 18.104.22.168 Wiring diagrams and sequence of operations for all safety controls shall be included.

-7.3.2 Operating instructions that include all of the following shall be provided…
+7.3.3 Operating instructions that include all of the following shall be provided:

 (2) Startup procedures